Toronto's Trusted Insurance Brokerage · Est. 2015

 Visitors Insurance

-Used for general short-term or long-term visits to Canada.
-Not specifically required by IRCC but provides medical protection during the visit.
+Visitors insurance is used for general short-term or long-term visits to Canada.
+Although it provides medical protection during the visit, it is not specifically required by IRCC.

 • Flexible coverage amounts available